 Discontinuation of the Procedure, Therapy Instead of Incarceration

-In the case of small quantities, it is often possible to discontinue the procedure under § 31a BtMG or § 29 (5) BtMG.
-Some drug offences involving very small amounts are deemed to be not significant enough to bring to court.
+In small quantities, it is often possible to discontinue the procedure under § 31a BtMG or § 29 (5) BtMG.
+Some drug offences involving minimal amounts are deemed to be not significant enough to bring to court.
 The various state ministries of justice provide guidelines on the application of § 31a BtMG for the prosecuting authorities.
 At the same time, this also means that the leniency or lack thereof of the authorities vary greatly between the federal states.

-With regard to drug-dependent offenders, the principle of “therapy instead of punishment” prevails in German narcotics criminal law.
-This means that under certain conditions the execution of a sentence can be deferred in favour of therapy or the crediting of a completed therapy against the sentence.
-This kind of judgment will be based on the facts of the case and the nature of the offense caused by the defendant.
+Concerning drug-dependent offenders, the principle of “therapy instead of punishment” prevails in German narcotics criminal law.
+This means that under certain conditions, the execution of a sentence can be deferred in favour of therapy or crediting a completed therapy against the sentence.
+This kind of judgment will be based on the facts of the case and the nature of the offence caused by the defendant.

 Investigations in the Field of Drug Offences

-In the context of criminal law relating to narcotics, law enforcement authorities often make use of a wide range of investigative measures, particularly clandestine ones, which can significantly encroach on the rights of the persons concerned.
-For example, when it comes to house searches there are a number of ways in which the investigating body can infringe on the rights of the person being investigated.
+In the context of criminal law relating to narcotics, law enforcement authorities often use a wide range of investigative measures, particularly clandestine ones, which can significantly encroach on the rights of the persons concerned.
+For example, when it comes to house searches, there are many ways the investigating body can infringe on the person’s rights being investigated.

 Knowing the criminal law procedure in Germany, or having a legal representative who does, can be a great asset to parties who find themselves in this situation.
-The control of the investigative measures and the objection of their illegality is an important task of the defence.
-Due to the complexity of many proceedings in narcotics criminal law, the defence has a multitude of possibilities to steer the proceedings in a certain direction in the interest of the client.
+The control of the investigative measures and the objection of their illegality is an important defence task.
+Due to the complexity of many proceedings in narcotics criminal law, the defence has a multitude of possibilities to steer the proceedings in a certain direction in the client’s interest.
 The early assignment of a criminal defence lawyer is therefore always advisable.

 Our Services in the Field of Drug Offences

 - Detailed advice, in-court representation and legal counsel on marijuana possession in Germany.
-Our detailed page on this topic examines the law relating to marijuana possession in Germany with information on what amounts are considered “insignificant” under German law as well as outlines the potential consequences for such an offence.
+Our detailed page on this topic examines the law relating to marijuana possession in Germany with information on what amounts are considered “insignificant” under German law and outlines the potential consequences for such an offence.

-- Cocaine Possession: We provide guidance to our clients on the issue of cocaine possession and other offences linked with cocaine in Germany.
+- Cocaine Possession: We guide our clients on cocaine possession and other offences linked with cocaine in Germany.
 Our specialised “Cocaine Possession in Germany” page provides greater insight into the consequences of being found guilty of offences linked to cocaine in Germany.

-- House searches: At Schlun & Elseven Attorneys we provide specialist legal guidance on the issue of house searches in Germany.
-The searching of a person’s house is a breach of their privacy rights and must therefore be carried out appropriately and in accordance with the law.
+- House searches: At Schlun & Elseven Rechtsanwälte, we provide specialist legal guidance on the issue of house searches in Germany.
+Searching for a person’s house is a breach of their privacy rights and must therefore be carried out appropriately and under the law.
 Knowing how to act in such a situation is crucial and therefore contacting experienced legal counsel is crucial.
-How evidence was obtained can often play a crucial role in the outcome of a legal case.
+How the evidence was obtained can often play a crucial role in the outcome of a legal case.

 - Driving under the Influence: We provide assistance and in-court representation on issues concerning driving offences in Germany.
 Our assistance in this area even extends to cases concerning e-scooting under the influence.
-Read our article to find out more.
 Contact us today if you need legal counsel in this area.